phil-rice/Phils-Blog/_posts/2015-11-11-Scala-Functional-Builders-For-Cobol-Copy-Book-Reading.markdown

                            @C(4) maxInterchange: Int)
 {% endhighlight %}
 This has a very big win that the cobol copy book definitions are very tightly linked to the field names.
 I've had a number of problems with it though: the major problem is that just a little shuffle of position of a field can have impact on the code, and often I will want to do things like changing the types.
-For example I actually want something like this as my domain object.
-This is challenging to do with the annotation approach.
+If for example I actually wanted something like the following as my domain object, it would be challenging to do with the annotation approach.

 {% highlight scala %}
 class Location(val loc: Int) extends AnyVal